Masthan41/Spotify-clone/README.md

 - **Responsive Design:** Works seamlessly on mobile, tablet, and desktop screens.
 - **Smooth Navigation:** Intuitive UI for easy browsing and interaction.

-## Demo

-You can view the live demo here:
-*(Add your live site link if hosted, e.g., GitHub Pages or Netlify)*

 ## Technologies Used